Skip to content

 Where the foster carer has decided to give up fostering, see Section 8, Resignation by Foster Carers.

-The foster carer will be informed in writing by the supervising social worker of the outcome of the review with a copy of the review.
+The foster carer will be informed in writing by the Supervising Social Worker of the outcome of the review with a copy of the review.

 A copy of the Review Form and a record of the outcome of the review will be retained on the foster carer’s case record.